aakeshp/yes-game/replit.md

 # Overview

-This is a multiplayer voting web application built as a real-time game platform.
+This is a production-ready multiplayer voting web application built as a real-time game platform.
 The system allows admins to create games containing multiple sessions, where participants vote Yes/No on questions and guess the total number of Yes votes.
 The application emphasizes anti-cheat measures by preventing interim tallies during live sessions and only revealing results after the timer expires.

+## Recent Updates (September 2025)
+- **Production Security**: Trust proxy configuration and PostgreSQL session storage
+- **OAuth Enhancement**: Separate dev/prod Google OAuth credentials for security isolation
+- **UX Improvements**: Draft session states, copy code functionality, consistent navigation
+- **Anti-Cheat Hardening**: Secure session management and real-time integrity

 # User Preferences